 Due to their simplistic and entertaining style, animated videos are rarely used when it comes to highlighting a pressing social issue or another serious problem.
-Live action videos, with their realistic visuals, do a better job of impressing a viewer and pushing him to action.
+Live-action videos, with their realistic visuals, do a better job of impressing a viewer and pushing him to action.
 That’s a reason why charity organizations rarely use animated content and prefer camera shots.

-While an animated video does a good job in explaining difficult things in a simple way, if you need a viewer to connect to your cause with passion, using animated content might not be the best idea.
+While an animated video does a good job of explaining difficult things in a simple way, if you need a viewer to connect to your cause with passion, using animated content might not be the best idea.

 2. Lack of human presence

 The lack of acting talent doesn’t allow animated videos to be highly relatable.
-Think about all the commercial scenes involving positive emotions, the values of family or love – they are mostly shot as live action.
+Think about all the commercial scenes involving positive emotions, the values of family or love – they are mostly shot as live-action.
 It’s easier for us to relate to an image that takes place in real settings, with real people involved.
 However well done, animated video characters are characters nonetheless.

-Telling the stories of real people and shooting product testimonials is way more powerful in the live action format.
+Telling the stories of real people and shooting product testimonials is way more powerful in the live-action format.

 3. It’s harder to show the product in action

 Shooting an animated video is certainly a go-to approach while creating an explainer for service providers.
 When it comes to product showcasing, this type of content fails to provide a tangible look and feel for the product that would motivate a potential client to get one.
-Here, on the other hand, live action videos rock as they can deliver a powerful image with zoomed-in shots, show all the applications of a tool or other products with intricate details.
+Here, on the other hand, live-action videos rock as they can deliver a powerful image with zoomed-in shots, show all the applications of a tool or other products with intricate details.

 As the actual product is not shown in an animated video, it’s hard to showcase its features and applications in a truly convincing way.

-Live action videos involve a drastically different process than animation.
+Live-action videos involve a drastically different process than animation.
 To start, you need a script that will describe not only the voiceover but the range of locations, the character’s actions on screen, and bits of dialogue.

-1. You don’t need a particular skill set
+1. You don’t need a particular skillset

-While animated videos require professionals to work on the visual design, a live action video team can fully consist of amateurs.
+While animated videos require professionals to work on the visual design, a live action explainer video team can fully consist of amateurs.
 A fair share of startups use founders and their friends as actors, producers, editors, and other staff members.

 Needless to say, the quality of a video done by an amateur team can be fairly low, so you might be at a loss here.
 However, a good message is often capable of covering up potential production issues.

-It’s enough to have pure enthusiasm to create a low-quality live action explainer, which makes production easier and cheaper.
+It’s enough to have pure enthusiasm to create a low-quality live-action explainer, which makes production easier and cheaper.

-A live action video offers many possibilities to capture comedic and relatable situations.
+A live-action video offers many possibilities to capture comedic and relatable situations.
 By acting out daily situations, the filmmaking team helps a viewer relate to the content.
 Due to the lack of familiarity in terms of settings, human emotions, and acting, animation lacks the relatability and presence provided by live shots.
-While you can still pull on a viewers heartstrings, it’ll require an extremely professional animator or an over-the-top narrative.
+While you can still pull on a viewers’ heartstrings, it’ll require an extremely professional animator or an over-the-top narrative.

-Live action videos capture life the way a viewer sees it on a daily basis – that’s why they are subsequently more relatable.
+Live-action videos capture life the way a viewer sees it on a daily basis – that’s why they are subsequently more relatable.

 3. Highlight a product

-The reason why most product companies choose live action over animation is because of the power a real life shot has to introduce the viewer to a product.
+The reason why most product companies choose live action over animation is because of the power a real-life shot has to introduce the viewer to a product.
 There are more than a few ways to show the awesomeness of what your team is advertising: